What is the Reportable Conduct Scheme

 Our role

 We are the independent regulator responsible for administering, monitoring and enforcing the Reportable Conduct Scheme across Queensland.
-Our priority in the first instance is on supporting organisations to meet their obligations.

 We ensure organisations investigate reportable conduct concerns properly.